-UNISON continues to work hard to support school support workers as the COVID-19 pandemic continues to evolve.
+UNISON continues to work hard to support school support workers as the COVID-19 pandemic evolves.

 Wales specific updates will be placed on this page and we will also continue to provide up-to-date information on our Facebook page.

 UNISON, along with some of the other unions in schools, has produced a comprehensive checklist covering all school settings, including special schools.
-It will help school staff and reps have discussions with school leaders about their plans for safe reopening, and assist them in completing a thorough school risk assessment.
+It will help school staff and reps when discussing with school leaders arrangements for and consultation on regular thorough reviews of the school risk assessment.

 UNISON has issued guidance for staff who are medically vulnerable or otherwise at higher risk from Covid-19, or who live with or care for people who are.
 It is intended to ensure that medical conditions, pregnancy, other personal characteristics, and the impact of economic disadvantage are all taken into account in determining whether it is safe for employees to attend the workplace and what safety measures are required for them.

-We know this is a worrying time, but UNISON is there for you.
-We have a host of information on our dedicated school support staff webpage as well as the opportunity to read regular updates and network with other school support staff via our Facebook page.
+We know this is an uncertain time, but UNISON is there for you.
+You can get updates and network with other school support staff via our Facebook page.

 And we cannot emphasise enough, if you have any concerns about your health, safety or wellbeing at work, please contact your for further advice and support.